codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 ```

 - `version` tag indicates the minimum version of `docker-compose` that can be used with the script
 - `services`: this is where our containers will be declared.
 We give a name to our service and we specify what we want for that service.
-In this case we have a PostgreSQL 10 image. `postgres:10` is the name of the image and the version separated by a colon.
+In this case, we have a PostgreSQL 10 image. `postgres:10` is the name of the image and the version separated by a colon.
 - `ports`: we are binding the port `5432` in the container to the `5432` in our localhost like we did previously with the nginx container.
 - `environment`: set environment variables like `POSTGRES_PASSWORD` and `POSTGRES_DB` to define the password and create a database named `realworld`.
-Usually you can see possible variables in the documentation for the Docker image in Docker Hub.
+Usually, you can see possible variables in the documentation for the Docker image in Docker Hub.

 Now, if we run `docker-compose up -d` (the `-d` flag means detached so the process keeps running in the background), we will able to see the Postgres instance running.